Stop Calling for a Two-State Solution — Unless You Mean It

 Their calls for a “two-state solution” remain hollow, however, as most refuse to advocate for the policy changes needed to reach a viable Palestinian state.
 While global attention is correctly focused on the active conflicts in Gaza and Lebanon in the wake of October 7th, many analysts still believe the largest obstacle to a two-state solution lies in the West Bank — specifically the Jewish-Israeli settlements.

-When the Jordanian-occupied West Bank and East Jerusalem were captured by Israel as a result of the 1967 Arab-Israeli War, many Israeli Jews — either for religious or economic reasons — began to settle sporadically on the newly occupied land.
+When the Jordanian-occupied West Bank and East Jerusalem were captured by Israel as a result of the 1967 Arab-Israeli War, many Israelis — either for religious or economic reasons — began to settle sporadically on the newly occupied land.
 Since then, the population of Israeli ‘settlers’ living in the occupied West Bank and East Jerusalem has grown to over 700,000, bringing with them the protection of the Israeli Defense Forces (IDF) and a robust security apparatus that remains in place today.

 The now nearly 60 year occupation has consisted of routine raids, home demolitions, the displacement of Arabs, assassinations, airstrikes, movement restrictions, and perhaps most consequentially, a complex network of private bypass highways, military checkpoints, and Jewish-only settlements that splinter off Palestinian communities from each other.
 Many of the settlements that have been growing for decades now resemble towns and even small cities.
 These scattered settlements and the IDF-protected infrastructure and transportation to and from Israel is perhaps the most pressing obstacle to a two-state solution.